elastic/kibana/src/plugins/vis_types/vislib/public/vislib/VISLIB.md

 # Charts supported

 Vislib supports the gauge/goal charts from the aggregation-based visualizations.
-It also contains the legacy implemementation of the heatmap chart (enabled by the visualization:visualize:legacyHeatmapChartsLibrary advanced setting).

 # General overview